jcmincke/Blast/README.md

 # Blast: Distributed Computing in Haskell

-*Blast:* a pure Haskell library for doing distributed computing.
+*Blast* is a pure Haskell library for doing distributed computing.
 It has the following characteristics:

 * Works on any RPC backend.
 The current implementation runs on local thread and on CloudHaskell.
-* Based on 5 simple primitives, allowing the user to define his own syntax above them.
+* Is based on 5 simple primitives, allowing the user to define his own syntax above them.
 * Has a buit-in fail/safe mechanism in case of slave failure.
 * Transparently works with both stateless and stageful slaves.
 * Automatically handles slave caching.